aryelgois/Medools/README.md

 [This class][ModelManager] tracks every model loaded during a request.
 It aims to avoid model duplication, mainly in foreign keys.

+If you create a new instance for an already existing model, the new instance replaces the old one in this class, but other pointers to the old instance are not updated.
+To avoid this, use the `getInstance()` method provided either in this class or in the model.

 # Changelog